CARV-ICS-FORTH/H3/docs/design.rst

 Overview
 --------

 H3 provides a flat organization scheme where each data object is linked to a globally unique identifier called bucket.
 Buckets belong to users and contain objects.
 The H3 API supports typical bucket operations, such as create, list, and delete.
 Object management includes reading/writing objects from/to H3, copying, renaming, listing, and deleting.
 H3 also supports multipart operations, where objects are written in parts and coalesced at the end.
-[Additionally, it provides a file-stream API, enabling access to H3 objects using typical file-like function calls.]

 In essence, H3 implements a translation layer between the object namespace and a key-value store, similar to how a filesystem provides a hierarchical namespace of files on top of a block device.
 However, there are major differences: